carlcarl/dcard_coworker/docs/api.rst

     :param string image_name: the name of the image you want

-    :returns: the result of the download, 0 means success, -1 means error
+    :returns: a dict include result, function name and arguments of download_image
-    :rtype: int
+    :rtype: dict